mgehrt1/airline-optimization/README.md

 ### 4) Load a map

-You can use testEmployees.txt for an example file
+You can use TestMap.txt for an example file

 Select the "L" command, and enter TestMap.txt